 - February 2018: Feedback from consultation summarised and included in report that went to the Council’s City Strategy Committee.

 - 13 April 2018: The Council publicly notified Proposed District Plan Change 83 (Kiwi Point Quarry).

 - 13 April – 14 May 2018: Submission period for Proposed District Plan Change 83 (Kiwi Point Quarry) open.

 - 11 June - 25 June 2018: Opportunity to make a further submission supporting or opposing the submissions already made (for people who meet the criteria under Clause 8 of the First Schedule of the Resource Management Act, 1991)

-- September 2018: Oral submissions will be held if anyone has requested to present their submission in person.
+- Late 2018: Oral submissions will be held if anyone has requested to present their submission in person.

 - Late 2018: The Council will give its decision on the proposed Plan Change, including its reasons for accepting or rejecting submissions.

 - After the Council decision: Anyone who has made a submission on the proposed Plan Change can appeal the decision to the Environment Court.